Peptide blend protocol

 - Goal: Synergistic stimulation of endogenous pulsatile GH release via dual receptor engagement on pituitary somatotrophs.[1]

-- Schedule: Once or twice daily subcutaneous injection, on an empty stomach.
+- Schedule: Once-daily subcutaneous injection, on an empty stomach.
 Pre-sleep is the most common timing.

 - Injection site: Abdomen, thigh, or upper arm; rotate daily.